BRIAN LUCKE ANDERSON DIRECTOR/PRODUCER

 Carson also recently completed producing and starring in his first short film Thinly Veiled and continues to have other active projects in various stages of development.

-Notable television credits include Carson’s starring role in Big Top Academy for Pop TV which is in association with the world renowned Cirque du Soleil; opposite Anna Paquin in Bellevue for CBC; in a supporting lead in Lifetime’s TV movie Zombie at 17; and most recently a major recurring role on the Netflix series October Faction.
+Notable television credits include Carson’s starring role in Big Top Academy for Pop TV which is in association with the world renowned Cirque du Soleil; opposite Anna Paquin in Bellevue for CBC; in a supporting lead in Lifetime’s TV movie Zombie at 17; and most recently recurring roles on the Netflix series October Faction, and Locke & Key, also for Netflix.

 Carson is also a Grade 8 Royal Conservatory Vocal graduate and has won numerous #1 placements in provincial competitions.
 He is a singer/songwriter and won first place at the 2018 Ontario Vocal Artists Festival.
 Carson plays guitar and song writes during his down time.
 An avid athlete, Carson played competitive baseball, retiring at the Major Elite rep level.
 The discipline and collaboration required for the sport is something that he has carried with him into his work as a performer.

 Carson is also a ski instructor, golfer, work out enthusiast and rabid basketball fan.
 Extremely competitive, Carson loves playing video games and basketball with his younger brother, Braeden.
-Carson is based in Toronto with his dog Kiefer.
+Carson splits his time between Toronto and Los Angeles.

 JORIS JARSKY AS DENNY